EGoverde/Mvvm.Nucleus.Maui/README.md

 ### Migrating from Nucleus 0.5.0

 Nucleus uses the `Popup` functionality from the `Maui.CommunityToolkit`.
 In version 12.x of the toolkit a large breaking change was done, known as the V2 Popups.
-This required significant changes to the Nucleus implementation as well, which was part of the 0.6.0 release.
+This required significant changes to the Nucleus implementation as well, which were part of the 0.6.0 release.

 A [migration guide](/MIGRATIONS.md) has been written to help migrate from the previous implementation to the current.

 ### Popup interfaces

+The interfaces below all work on the ViewModel.
+Additionally, `IPopupAware`, `IPopupLifeCycleAware` and `IDestructible` work on the registered popup or view as well.

-- `IPopupAware`: Allows access to the generic Popup type using a WeakReference. *ViewModel or ContentView.*
+- `IPopupAware`: Allows access to the generic Popup type using a WeakReference.
-- `IPopupAware<T>`: Allows access to an exact Popup type using a WeakReference. *ViewModel-Only.*
+- `IPopupAware<T>`: Allows access to an exact Popup type using a WeakReference.
 - `IPopupInitializable(Async)`: Init functions triggered before showing the popup.
-- `IPopupLifeCycleAware`: Events on opening and closing the popup. *ViewModel-Only.*
+- `IPopupLifeCycleAware`: Events on opening and closing the popup.
+Can differ from the CommunityToolkit events, see [configuration](#configuration)
 - `IDestructible`: Triggered when a `transient` popup is closed.
-- `IApplicationLifeCycleAware`: When the app is going to the background or returning.

 ## Prism Compatibility